it-prosvet/s01e01_traefik_part1/README.md

 * monitoring - Prometheus and Grafana with Traefik dashboard
 * scripts - scripts used to run demos
 * traefik - configuration files for demos
-* webapp - sample web application
+* apps - sample applications

 ## Tools used in the video